 Directors' and Executive Officers' Compensation

-In 2022, the Risk, Governance and Ethics Committee retained the services of Towers Watson Canada Inc. ("Towers Watson")
+In 2023, the Risk, Governance and Ethics Committee retained the services of Towers Watson to study and analyze directors' compensation.
+Please refer to the "Directors' Compensation" section for complete information on Towers Watson's study on directors' compensation.